We hope these will help empower you to find the best way to personally get involved in Arizona’s foster care crisis.

 Co-parenting is encouraged.
 As children are in care, it helps them to see the different parental figures working together.
 As foster parents, the primary goal is helping the children make the transition back to their home.
 Safety for your family and for the child will come into play as you decide boundaries in co-parent with the birth family.

-CPS and agencies encourage adoptive families to support contact with family relationships that are safe and in the best interest of the children.
-This can include birth siblings placed in another home, grandparents, foster parents, etc.
+DCS and agencies encourage adoptive families to support contact with family relationships that are safe and in the best interest of the children.
+This can include birth parents and birth siblings placed in another home, grandparents, foster parents, etc.

-While children are in foster care, Child Protective Services is working with the family to rectify the problems that caused the children to come into care to begin with.
+While children are in foster care, the Department of Child Saftey works with the birth family to rectify the problems that caused their children to come into care.
 There are services offered to the parents such as alcohol and drug rehabilitation, anger management counseling, and parenting classes.
-If the parent shows progress in getting their life under control, the children will be returned to the parent after many supervised visits.
+If the parent shows progress in working their case plan and safety concerns are resolved, children will be returned home.
 The state will continue to monitor the family to insure the child’s safety.
-If the parent cannot overcome the barriers to parenting, a relative or an adoptive family will be sought.
+If the parent cannot overcome the barriers to parenting, the case plan will change to severance and adoption.
+The case manager will actively work to identify a relative or an adoptive home.
 There are many children in foster care adopted by their foster families.

 There are resources offered through the state to help you care for the child in your home.